-First of all, If you are running with 64-bit system enable 32-bit architecture.
+First of all, If you are running with a 64-bit system enable 32-bit architecture.
 Also, import gpg key to your system.

 wget -qO - https://dl.winehq.org/wine-builds/winehq.key | sudo apt-key add -

-Use one of the following commands to enable Wine apt repository in your system based on your operating system and version.
+Use one of the following commands to enable the Wine apt repository in your system based on your operating system and version.

 sudo apt-add-repository https://dl.winehq.org/wine-builds/debian/

-Install Wine on Debian
+Step 2: Install Wine on Debian

-Use below commands to install Wine packages from the apt repository.
+Use the below commands to install Wine packages from the apt repository.
 The

-sudo apt-get update sudo apt-get install --install-recommends winehq-stable
+sudo apt install --install-recommends winehq-stable

 Wine installation successfully completed.
 Use the following command to check the version of wine installed on your system